How to Shop For The Best Garage Air Conditioner

 Noise

-If low noise is a big factor for you, that may eliminate some types of air conditioners right off the bat.
+If low noise is a significant factor for you, that may eliminate some types of air conditioners right off the bat.
 Both portable and window unit air conditioners are in that 50-60 decibel range.
 Even an ultra-quiet air conditioner like the LG LW1019IVSM still pumps out 44 dB.

 However, mini-split air conditioners are much quieter, usually around 20 decibels.
 That’s because the compressor (the noisy part) sits outside your home.